glennga/sql-process/README.md

     python3 parDBd.py [hostname] [port]
     ```

-6. For an empty cluster, you must use `runDDL.py` to create the desired table to operate on.
-Specify the `runDDL.py` `clustercfg` file in the first argument, and the `ddlfile` in the second:
+6. For an empty cluster, use `runSQL.py` with the `clustercfg` specified as the first argument, and the `ddlfile` in the second:
     ```
-    python3 runDDL.py [clustercfg] [ddlfile]
+    python3 runSQL.py [clustercfg] [ddlfile]
     ```

     If this is successful, you should see some variant of the output below:
     ```
     Successful Execution on Node: 2
+    Successful Execution on Node: 3
     Successful Execution on Node: 1

-    Successful Execution on Node: 3
-    Catalog Node Update Successful.
+    Summary:
+    Node 1[10.0.0.3:50001/node1.db]: Successful
+    Node 2[10.0.0.3:50002/node2.db]: Successful
+    Node 3[10.0.0.3:50003/node3.db]: Successful
     ```

+TODO: Finish the shit belowasdsadsadsaASDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDD
 7. With a table defined, the next operation that normally follows is the insertion of data.
 Use `runLCSV.py` to load data onto a partitioned cluster.
 Specify the `runLCSV.py` `clustercfg` file in the first argument, and the `csv` in the second:
     ```
     python3 loadCSV.py [clustercfg] [csv]